Last updated on July 26th, 2022 at 12:12 pm

 Bubbly for the Birthday Girl

 I was going to skip alcohol for the night, but broke down and ordered a Prosecco.
-It felt right for my birthday night!
-I chose a Moroccan chickpea cake for my entree, served over spinach with a red pepper-coconut curry, date-apricot-ginger chutney, toasted almonds.
-Spicy!
+It felt right for my birthday night.
+I chose a Moroccan chickpea cake for my entree, served over spinach with red pepper-coconut curry, date-apricot-ginger chutney, and toasted almonds.
+Spicy.

 Since it was my birthday, we opted for desserts too.
-I had ginger ice cream over fresh berries with ginger crumble – yum! – and nibbled on Steph and Alexander’s heavenly vegan cannoli that was plated with a dark chocolate sauce.
+I had ginger ice cream over fresh berries with ginger crumble and nibbled on Stephanie and Alexander’s heavenly vegan cannoli that was plated with a dark chocolate sauce.
 Jon had a divine chocolate creation filled with peanut butter mousse.

-Stuffed and happy, we left the restaurant at about 11:30 to catch the subway and find somewhere to go dancing!
+Stuffed and happy, we left the restaurant at about 11:30 pm to catch the subway and find somewhere to go dancing.

 Some More Touring

-In this next spin around the planet, here are some of my birthday wishes:
+In this next spin around the planet, here are my birthday wishes: